ammarfaizi2/hako-os/README.md

 # Hako OS
-I want to know about computer better, so I decided to start my own OS.
+I want to know about computer better, so I decided to start writing my own OS.
 Because creating an OS is not only about programming, it is also about how computer really works.

 # Author